he information below applies to Fantasy only. Visit the following articles if you are looking for information specific to:

-As NRL Fantasy is now has open benches and the scope for multiple auto-emergency substitutions you would be wise to utilise DPPs within your reserves.
+As NRL Fantasy now has open benches and the scope for multiple auto-emergency substitutions, you would be wise to utilise DPPs within your reserves.
 More DPP equals more security.

 Yes, you must have exactly 21 players in your squad to have an eligible Team in NRL Fantasy.